yosh95/gpu-monitoring-tool/README.md

 ## Stopping the Stack

-To stop and remove all the containers, run:
+To stop and remove all the containers:

 ```bash
 docker compose down
 ```

-To preserve the data stored in volumes (Prometheus metrics, Grafana settings), omit the `-v` flag.
-To remove the data as well, use:
+To also remove the data volumes (Prometheus metrics, Grafana settings), use the `-v` flag:

 ```bash
 docker compose down -v